Yoga Mat Gathering Dust?

-Maintaining a regular yoga practice may be one of the most challenging yet rewarding things you do in your life.
+It’s wondering why you haven’t taken it for a yoga spin!
+Maintaining a regular yoga practice is challenging yet rewarding.
 If you are like most people, obstacles such as illness, stress, injury, or competing priorities eventually rear their not so pretty head while you are diligently tying to make time to practice.
 Here are some ways to work with a few common obstacles and get back on your mat in light speed.

 Paradoxically, when it feels like there is no time to practice yoga, often that is when we need it the most.
 The stress spaceship has landed and it is time to take stock.
 If your to-do list seems a mile long, emails are getting buried, and the laundry basket is overflowing you may feel more irritable and anxious.
 These are warning signs that some “me” time is in order.
 Reorganize and re-prioritize, you may end up disappointing a few people, but you will be more sane and able to deal with life after a little mat time.
 Plus, yoga builds a foundation of compassion and acceptance so that you can observe and understand why the obstacles to self-care are arising in the first place.
 With awareness you can then take the appropriate steps to remedy it.